N3b3x/hf-ws2812-rmt-driver/README.md

 ## 📦 Overview

 **HF-WS2812** is a lightweight ESP-IDF component that provides precise timing for WS2812-compatible LED strips via the RMT peripheral.
-All parameters—including the number of LEDs, timings, and GPIO—are configurable through Kconfig.
+While compile-time defaults exist, the `WS2812Strip` C++ class lets you supply GPIO, channel, LED type and timing parameters dynamically.
 A minimal C API is provided, with an optional C++ wrapper for easier integration in modern applications.

 ---

 ## 🚀 Features

 - ✅ Accurate signal generation using RMT hardware
-- ⚙️ Fully configurable (timings, RGB/RGBW format, GPIO)
+- ⚙️ Compile-time defaults with runtime override capability
 - ✨ Optional `WS2812Strip` C++ class
 - 🌈 Built-in effects with `WS2812Animator`
 - 🎛️ Synchronised multi-strip animations with `WS2812MultiAnimator`
 - 📏 Flexible strip lengths at runtime
+- 🔧 All timings and LED type configurable at runtime using `WS2812Strip`
 - 🧰 `RmtChannel` RAII helper for the RMT peripheral
 - 👉 Simple API for updating entire LED chains
 - 🔆 Global brightness control